TillMeineke/ML_Zoomcamp2024_hw/fungiIncognita/README.md

 >
 > Work in progress.
 >
-> My daugther got sick and I lost 1,5 weeks.
-I will finish the project, but you can rate this version.
+> You can rate this version.
 Basic functionality is working.
 >
 > Readme is not finished yet.
 EDA is missing some parts and is unstructured.
 >
-> You can test with `python predict_test.py` in a conda enviroment installed with `conda env create -f environment.yml` in this directory.
+> You can testthe running EB instance with `make test_deploy` or in the provided conda environmet `python predict_test.py`.
 >
 > ![Prediction is working](./images/prediction_working.png "It's working")
 >
-> I made a [video](./images/prediction_working.mp4) of local deployment with docker and testing with `predict_test.py`, but it is not rendering on github.
+> I made a [video](./images/prediction_working.mp4) of local deployment with docker `make deploy` and testing with `make test_deploy`, but it is not rendering on github.

 ## Problem description

 Walking through the woods collecting mushrooms can be a fun activity.
 However, it can also be dangerous if you don't know which mushrooms are edible or not.
 The goal of this project is to build and deploy a model that can predict which mushrooms you picked based on some simple characteristics.

 To better understand the problem, I will use the [Classification Mushroom Data 2020](https://visualization.group/data/mushroom/) dataset.
-The primary data describes 173 mushroom species, which can be used for simulating hypothetical mushrooms.
-Since the attached secondary data contains 61,069 hypothetical mushrooms for __binary classification without names__, I have to generate simulated data with species names.
+The provided primary data describes 173 mushroom species, which can be used for simulating hypothetical mushrooms.
+Since the provided secondary data contains 61,069 hypothetical mushrooms for __binary classification without names__, I have to generate simulated data with species names.

-Ensure that the generated dataset is of high quality and relevant for the task you are attempting to solve.
+This will ensure that the generated dataset is of high quality and relevant for the task I am attempting to solve.
-When working with synthetic data, consider the following points:

-- Clearly document how you generated the synthetic dataset and the reasoning behind its design.
-- Provide sufficient context about the dataset and the model you are building for your peers who will review your project.

 ## Project structure